Jürgen Habermas: European Union

+Referencing Hegel's concept of the cunning of reason, used to describe the progressive realisation of freedom in history unbeknown to individuals, Habermas has stated that the euro represents the "cunning of economic reason".
 During the European debt crisis, Habermas criticized Angela Merkel's leadership in Europe.
 In 2013, Habermas clashed with Wolfgang Streeck, who argued the kind of European federalism espoused by Habermas was the root of the continent's crisis.
+Habermas declared himself a supporter of Emmanuel Macron ahead of the 2017 French presidential election.